kayacihan/fullstack-url-shortener-mongo-node-react/README.md

 ## Environment Variables

-The environment variables can be found on Server ( /server ) and modified in the `.env` file.
-They come with these default values:
+The environment variables can be found on Node Server ( /server ) and modified in the `.env` file.

 ```bash
 # Port number